fmidev/ESA-SCOPE-DOC/README.md

     0 < DOC ≤ 100, -70° ≤ LON ≤ 70°, pressure ≤ 30

 The usable in-situ has 1929 rows × 18 columns.
-OC Rrs, PP, salinity, SST, dts, and depth are interporlated from monthly global data to the aggregated in-situ loctions using nearest neighbour method.
+OC Rrs, PP, salinity, SST, dts, and depth are interpolated from monthly global data to the aggregated in-situ locations using nearest neighbour method.

 ### Distance to shore and land-sea-mask